 pKa value: -5.9

 Similar to sulfuric acid, hydrochloric acid is also an important chemical that is widely used in labs and various industries.
 Hydrochloric acid was discovered sometime around 800 AD by an Iranian polymath named Jabir ibn Hayyan.

-Those who are wondering why hydrochloric acid is stronger than the sulfuric acid despite the latter being a reference point for superacids, the reason behind this is that the sulfuric acid is a diprotic acid, which usually doesn’t dissociate completely.
+Those who are wondering why hydrochloric acid is stronger than sulfuric acid despite the latter being a reference point for superacids, this is because the sulfuric acid is a diprotic acid, which usually doesn’t dissociate completely.